Lots of black

 OpenGL extension viewers

 View the content of your graphics card driver online.

-- OpenGL Extensions Viewer Windows, Mac, Android
+- OpenGL Extensions Viewer for Windows, Mac, Android

 - Seeker Compatibility Test

 - Speccy Free system information program from Piriform, CCleaner developer.
-Great utility for detailed system information, and it also detects all the OpenGL extension included in the graphics driver.
+Great utility for detailed system information, and it also detects all the OpenGL extensions included in the graphics driver.
 Go to Graphics > OpenGL > GL Extensions to see what your driver includes.
 Windows

 - Graphic Media Accelerators, GMA, and Integrated Graphics Processors, IGP, are graphics chipsets integrated into the motherboard.
 There is no dedicated video memory.
 They compete for the same system memory as the central processor unit, the CPU, and often use the same bus (the pathway) to access the memory.
 Graphics drivers for GMAs and IGPs are notorious for not being 100% OpenGL compliant and some GMAs may only offer support for OpenGL 1.4, not 1.5 and above.